Skip to main content

 Ultrasound

-Physicians for Women provides full-spectrum ultrasound imaging with movie-like 4D technology via the state-of-the-art GE Voluson™ system.
-This imaging quality is ideal for viewing your baby and diagnosing gynecologic abnormalities, such as ovarian cysts, uterine fibroids, or polyps or confirmation of correct IUD placement The team of board-certified physicians has more than 20 years of experience using ultrasound in obstetrics and gynecology.
-For the highest-quality ultrasounds, call the practice in Madison, Wisconsin, today or book a consultation online.
+Our ultrasound imaging offers full-spectrum, movie-like 4D technology via the state-of-the-art GE Voluson™ system.
+This imaging quality is ideal for viewing your baby and diagnosing gynecologic abnormalities, such as ovarian cysts, uterine fibroids, or polyps.
+It also confirms correct IUD placement.
+Our team of board-certified physicians brings more than 20 years of experience using ultrasound in obstetrics and gynecology.
+To schedule a high-quality ultrasound, call our office at (608) 227-7007 or request an appointment through our website today.

 Ultrasound Q & A